PER Calculator

 Calculate and compare

-Press Calculate to see PER, EPS, valuation, charts, comparison scenarios, and a PDF export layout.
+Press Calculate to see PER, EPS, valuation, charts, and comparison scenarios.

 Formula